kartik-venugopal/aural-player/README.md

 - Multiple compact and flexible view options - several built-in window layout presets, window snapping with configurable spacing, collapsible views.
 Plus, you can save your customized window layouts as presets so you can use them again at any time. **(New!)**
 - Gesture recognition for essential player/playlist controls (trackpad/MagicMouse). e.g. two finger vertical scroll for volume control, horizontal scroll for seeking, three finger horizontal swipe to change tracks
 - Extensive set of keyboard shortcuts and menu items for quick and convenient access to functionality
-- Numerous preferences to allow user to highly customize functionality (e.g. seek/volume/pan increment, enabling/disabling and mouse sensitivity for gestures, configurable window layout and snapping behavior, remembered/default volume on startup, etc.)
+- Numerous preferences to allow user to highly customize functionality (e.g. seek/volume/pan increment, enabling/disabling and mouse sensitivity for gestures, configurable window layout and snapping behavior, remembered/default playlist on startup, etc.)

 ### Compatibility